Diary of a Wimpy Kid: The Ugly Truth: Summary

-Greg explains that since his and Rowley's fight in the previous book, their friendship is history.
-Greg's mother, Susan, goes back to college to stimulate her mind, and the Heffley men must care for themselves.
+Greg explains that after he fell out with Rowley (as depicted in the previous book), their friendship is history.
+Susan, Greg’s mother, goes back to college to stimulate her mind, and the Heffley men must care for themselves.
 Food is often ruined, and Greg is short of clean clothes.
 Greg's father, Frank, makes Greg responsible for waking himself up.
 Greg puts his alarm clock under his bed, but the ticking sounds like a bomb, and he cannot sleep.
-He accidentally activates the school fire alarm, and the school closes early.
+He accidentally activates the school fire alarm, and the school closes early due to being in the middle of flu season and everyone refusing to go to the bathroom.
 Frank is not happy to be called from work to pick up Greg.

 A maid, Isabella, arrives to help with the kids after school.
 She spends her time watching television and eating snacks.
 Greg finds her sock in his bed, showing she has been napping there.
-Frank takes Greg to his dentist, Dr. Kagan.
-After Greg accidentally bites his finger, Dr. Kagan retaliates by prescribing headgear for his overbite.
+Frank takes Greg to the former's dentist, Dr. Kagan, believing he is too old to go to a kids' dentist.
+After Greg accidentally bites Dr. Kagan's finger, Dr. Kagan retaliates by prescribing headgear for his overbite.
 Greg loses his headgear the next day and later finds Manny wearing it, and vows never to wear it again.

-At the school lock-in, Greg is shocked that 90% of the crowd are boys.
-Mr. Tanner confiscates their cell phones.
+At the school lock-in, Greg is shocked that 90% of the crowd are boys (including Rowley).
+Mr. Tanner, a chaperone, confiscates their cell phones.
 At 3:00 AM, some parents arrive to take their kids home because they have not answered their cell phones, leaving Greg and Rowley behind.
-The next week, Greg becomes sick from lack of sleep, and Susan leaves him with Isabella.
+On Monday, Greg becomes sick from the lack of sleep on Friday night, and Susan leaves him with Isabella.
 He is awoken by noise from downstairs; Isabella has invited all the neighborhood maids to watch soap operas.
 Susan arrives home early and fires her, pleasing Greg.
-Rowley has a pimple on his forehead and tells Greg he's "becoming a man".
+The next day, Rowley has a pimple on his forehead and tells Greg he's "becoming a man".
 Susan and Frank talk to Greg about their experiences of being late bloomers.
 Greg writes a fake note to Rowley signed "The Girls" about no one liking his zit.